< Go to Backpacking Sleeping Bags

 Our Analysis and Hands-on Test Results

 The 3-season Backcountry Bed 600 was slightly warmer than average among 30°F bags on the market; we feel its rating is likely closer to 25°F (instead of 30°F).
-In fact, our testing team thought the Backcountry Bed was warmer than all of the other 30°F bags we tested, with the exception of the Western Mountaineering MegaLite.
-The Backcountry Bed was determined to be warmer than the Marmot Hydrogen, Sea to Summit Spark III, or Kelty Tuck 20 via our side-by-side testing; it was also slightly warmer than the 20° F rated The North Face Cats Meow.
+In fact, our testing team thought this bag was warmer than all of the other 30°F bags we tested, with the exception of the Western Mountaineering MegaLite.
+The Backcountry Bed was determined to be warmer than the Marmot Phase, Sea to Summit Spark III, or Kelty Tuck 20 via our side-by-side testing; it was also slightly warmer than the 20° F rated The North Face Cats Meow.

 This contender uses 24 ounces of 600-fill treated duck down.
 While it might be defined as a lower quality fill, it is actually by far the most insulation (by weight) used out of any of the bags we tested.
 This fill is necessary to help keep the bag rated to around 25-30°F, while still ensuring that it feels spacious.